rossja/TinyNuke/readme.txt

 Main Features:
 ==============

- - Formgrabber and Webinjects for Firefox, Internet Explorer and Chrome x86 and x64
+ - Formgrabber and Webinjects for Firefox, Internet Explorer and Chrome.
+Can inject x86 as well as x64 browsers.
  - Reverse SOCKS 4
  - HVNC like Hidden Desktop
  - Trusteer Bypass
+ - ~32kb binary with obfuscated strings ~20kb without

 Installation:
 =============